 This course examines the history of science fiction from its origins in the nineteenth century to the present.
 Students read works of science fiction, study the history and development of the genre, and examine its major themes, as well as its social and historical context.
 Prerequisite: ENGL 101.
-Fulfills Interpretive Studies requirement.
+Fulfills Interpretive Studies and Writing Intensive requirements.